 Maximum trailer weight is calculated assuming only the driver is in the tow vehicle and it has all the required trailering equipment.
 The weight of additional optional equipment, passengers and cargo in the tow vehicle must be subtracted from the maximum trailer weight.

-You can ask your dealer for our trailering information or advice, or you can write us at our Customer Assistance Offices.
-See Customer Assistance Offices on page 460 for more information.
+Ask your dealer/retailer for our trailering information or advice, or write us at our Customer Assistance Offices.
+See Customer Assistance Offices on page 7-5 for more information.

 Weight of the Trailer Tongue